favrecr/resources/faqs-migration.md

 {: #dc-copy-data}
 {: faq}

 You can copy applications and application data from your old server to your new one.
-For more information, see [Copying data from my old server to the new one](/docs/resources?topic=resources-migrate-data-center#copying-data-to-new-server).
+For more information, see [Migrating resources to a different data center](/docs/resources?topic=resources-migrate-data-center).

-## Do I need to set up my networking again at the new site?
+## Do I need to set up my networking at the new site?
 {: #dc-setup-networking}
 {: faq}

 Most likely, your networking needs to change to work with the new servers and site.
-If you need help with this process, contact the [{{site.data.keyword.cloud_notm}} support team](/docs/get-support?topic=get-support-dc-migrate#dc-migration-help).
 For more information about setting up your network, see [Setting up a virtual machine network](/docs/infrastructure/virtualization?topic=Virtualization-setting-up-a-virtual-machine-network).

 ## Can I keep my existing IP addresses?
 {: #dc-ip-addresses}

 Your new servers come with new primary IP subnets.
 Your current IP addresses cannot be transferred.
-If you need additional IP addresses, you can request those directly through the IBM Cloud console.
+If you need additional IP addresses, you can request those directly from the console.
+Specify that you're migrating your resources to a new data center.

-For more information about VPC subnets, see [Bring your own subnet](/docs/vpc?topic=vpc-configuring-address-prefixes).
-For more information about Classic infrastructure subnets, see [Getting started with subnets and IPs](/docs/subnets?topic=subnets-getting-started).
-In your new IP address request, you are migrating from a [data center that is closing](/docs/get-support?topic=get-support-dc-migrate).
+  * For more information about VPC subnets, see [Bring your own subnet](/docs/vpc?topic=vpc-configuring-address-prefixes).
+  * For more information about classic infrastructure subnets, see [Getting started with subnets and IPs](/docs/subnets?topic=subnets-getting-started).